2pid/Mem/README.md

 # Memories for Spots with Moments in What Remains of Your Special Place ◌

 Folded a paper into a brochure.
 Then in half.
 Then in half again.
 Filled out the resulting squares.
-Here is a link to some pics of the earlier designs.

 Game gets most of its fun and atmosphere through you building setting elements methodically piecemeal through mind-focusing, meditative index-referencing tasks.
 Hope you give it a go!